The knock on my door is so soft that I almost doubt I heard it.

 I also trust them.
 If they cannot advise me, they will send me to someone who can.

 My engine sounds strained.
-This little fuel-efficient vehicle is not designed for mountains.
+This fuel-efficient vehicle is not designed for mountains.
 Just a little longer, old thing.

 The mansion that sits atop Dallas’ hidden peak is a wonder of clean white marble and the delicate ornamentation of the Satavahana period.
 Fortunately for me, there is a simple half-moon drive in front so that I can safely park.